 Why Does A Baby Smile During Sleep?

 Unlike the “smiling response,” which occurs later in infancy, there is a form of smiling known as “endogenous smile” occurring in newborns and is not the result of external stimulation.
 Babies smile, and sometimes even laugh, in their sleep because of specific brain functions, as a manifestation of endogenously determined physiological rhythms during the rapid eye movement (REM) state sleep, the stage in which we dream (1).
 The baby’s smile is a response to the dream.
 It is nearly impossible to tell the contents of the dream since babies cannot express their thoughts.
 But the smile is quite likely a response to an incident in a dream.

 Infants use a smile as a communication tool.
 So a baby may smile if they dream of a parent or guardian, a favorite toy or pet and smile in response to the good feelings the vision creates.

 Babies may also smile just as they are falling asleep or waking up, which could be a reaction to the pleasurable or good feelings they experience at the time.

 How Does Sleep Cause A Baby To Smile?

 To know why babies smile in their sleep you need to understand sleep and its stages.
 The two fundamental phases of sleep are non-rapid eye movement (NREM) and rapid eye movement (REM).

 Babies begin their sleep with the NREM phase, which has four stages (2):

-- NREM 1: The baby starts to feel drowsy and will probably start dozing.
+- NREM 1: The baby starts to feel drowsy, eyes droop, may open and close dozing.

 - NREM 2: This is when the baby is slightly asleep and will awaken if there are sounds and other disturbances around.